Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 The performance of each scheme is shown in the right part of Table~\ref{table: error result}. \emph{Rule-Exe}, \emph{LLM-Exe}, and \emph{LLM-Value} successfully repair 52-70\% syntax and schema errors.
 In contrast, \emph{LLM-Plain} and \emph{LLM-Extr} only fix 37.5\% and 38.5\% SQL queries containing these errors, due to lack of DBMS feedback.
 It highlights the significant impact of incorporating DBMS feedback in LLM inference process.

 However, these methods only resolve less than half of logic and convention errors.
 Particularly, most \emph{implicit type convention} errors remain after the repairing.
 For the \emph{violating value specification} errors, \emph{LLM-Value} fixes 44\% of them, while other schemes fix 24-32\%.
-It demonstrates the effect of providing targeted information in prompt is helpful for ICL-based repairing.
+It demonstrates that providing targeted information in prompt is helpful for ICL-based repairing.

 All five methods face trouble in tackling semantic errors.
 Most methods repair 23.7-27.3\% of them, while \emph{Rule-Exe} only repairs 9.5\%.
 In addition, most unfocused errors remain, or even introduced more, after the repairing.
 Error types of other categories, like \emph{implicit type convention} and \emph{ascending sort with NULL}, also share a similar phenomenon.
 It shows the inner incapability of ICL-based methods to understand and repair some types of errors.